maoshangbo/DRP-Texture-Recognition/README.md

 ### Tips
-If you have any questions about our work, please do not hesitate to contact us by emails.
+If you have any questions about our work, please do not hesitate to contact us by emails (sbmao@ntu.edu.sg).